alesti/cluster-in-a-box/alu-rails.md

 ![with powersupply](pics/cage-psu_sm.jpg)

+### Fencing with Foam

-I mounted the odroid stacks inbetween the rails with some [foam](frame-box-connection.md#foam), that was a little bit tricky besides to find the right type of foam.
+I mounted the odroid stacks between the rails with some [foam](frame-box-connection.md#foam), that was a little bit tricky besides to find the right type of foam.

-My odroid-stacks are asymetric by attaching my [rackmount fan connector](https://www.thingiverse.com/thing:5867495) on the right side, i needed different thick foam to get a even pressure on both sides of a stack.
+My odroid-stacks are asymetric by attaching my [rackmount fan connector](https://www.thingiverse.com/thing:5867495) on the right side, i needed a different thickness of the foam to get a even pressure on both sides of a stack.

 ![foam3](pics/foam3_sm.jpg)
 ![foam4](pics/foam4_sm.jpg)